 WEATHER: Temperatures in the summer months range from 40 F to 95 F. Rainfall can vary, but you should expect at least a day or two of rain.

-YOUR GROUP: The group size ranges from 6 to 12 participants, plus 2 or more Wilderness Inquiry staff.
+YOUR GROUP: The group size ranges from 3 to 6 participants, plus 1 Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
 Our trips are cooperative in nature.
 WI staff will assist you in whatever areas you need, however, most people pitch in where they can.

 ACCOMMODATIONS: At night you will sleep in a comfortable 4-person tent with 3-4 people per a tent (other arrangements can be made).
 Bathroom facilities consist of a USDA Forest Service outhouse.